vime-js/vime/packages/vime-docs/getting-started.md

 ## Where to next?

-If you're not using good old HTML/CSS/JS and are interested in any specific library/framework integration, you can follow one these guides:
+If you're not using good old HTML/CSS/JS and are interested in any specific library/framework integration, you can follow one of these guides:

 - [Svelte](./integrations/svelte.md)